 We tend to do one other thing for about 15-20 minutes, and we do it every day until it’s done (rather than rotating by day, for example).

 Sometimes we work through a Simply Charlotte Mason Picture Study Portfolio (I love those!)– and when we do, we’ll do it every day till it’s done.
 Then we move on to something else.
 Shakespeare, perhaps.
 Or mapwork.
 Maybe drawing.
 I like to fit reading aloud in here, if I can.

 Whatever it is- I want it to stir our emotions and help us see beauty.
 That’s the criteria.
 One year, I rotated between faith, literature, fine art, and mapwork.
 We just picked something off this list and did it every day until it was done:

-If you’re curious as to what that looks like in super nitty gritty form, you can listen to my podcast on Your Morning Basket or watch my video about Morning Time right here.
 In that video, I show you some of the resources we’ve used for Morning Time and how I choose what to use.

 Now we’re really cookin’.
 If I’ve thought through planning from rest, have taken a bird’s eye view, chosen the first things, and planned morning time, then I often put everything else on a loop schedule.